-You can bolster your conception efforts by charting your cycles now.
-This helps to rule out any red flags long before a year of trying goes by.
-If you're actively trying to conceive, then it's the perfect time to explore how charting can support you.
-If you're planning for the future, then getting to know your cycle now can make a big difference when the time comes!
+If you're actively trying to conceive, it's the perfect time to explore how charting can support you to pinpoint ovulation and harmonize your hormones.
+If you're planning for the future, then getting to know your cycle now can pave the way toward your family-building goals.

 FREQUENTLY ASKED QUESTIONS

 If you're ovulating, then you're fertile up to 6 days per cycle.
-Sperm can stay alive in the female reproductive track for up to 5 days, and upon ovulation the egg lives up to 24 hours.
-In charting, the fertile phase is extended to include the days right after evidence of ovulation.
+Sperm can stay alive in the female reproductive tract for up to 5 days, and upon ovulation, the egg lives up to 24 hours.
+When charting, the fertile phase is extended to include the days right after evidence of ovulation.

-Because ovulation fluctuates cycle-to-cycle, the exact day can not be predicted.
-The only way to confirm ovulation with absolute certainty is to have a well-time ultrasound, but data from charting adds up multiple biomarkers that are evidence of ovulation, and over time, patterns may emerge that can give you an idea of what days in your cycle ovulation is most likely to occur, and why it may shift to be earlier or later than expected.
+Data from charting adds up multiple biomarkers to identify and confirm ovulation.
+Over time, patterns may emerge that can give you an idea of when in your cycle ovulation is most likely to occur, and why it may shift to be earlier or later than expected.
+Most apps get it wrong, but you can get it right every time.

 "Sara provided a safe space where I could learn more about my body, fertility, and overall health.
 In each session, all my questions and concerns were addressed and I was also provided resources to aid in my understanding of the Justisse Method as well as my unique cycle.
 Sara is extremely knowledgeable and patient and made sure I was feeling confident every step of the way."